jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 before it starts shutting down components when SIGTERM was received.
 By default, it's 0, which means the controller starts shutting down itself right after signal was sent.

-This option, along with [`--shutdown-timeout`](#shutdown-timeout), should be lesser than the controller's pod grace period, otherwise controller should be SIGKILLed before its timeout expires.
+This option, along with [`--shutdown-timeout`](#shutdown-timeout), should be less than the controller's pod grace period; otherwise, controller should be SIGKILLed before its timeout expires.

 See also: